Skip to main content

 Modern airliners are highly automated.
 If you can't command the FMS, manage the autopilot, and brief approaches professionally, you're not ready for Part 121 operations.

-Two Paths, One Goal: Airline Standards
+Two Paths to Airline Standards

 Interview Ready